hash6iron/powadcr/README.md

 -----

-About loading proccess in Sinclair ZX Spectrum
+About loading proccess on a Sinclair ZX Spectrum
 -----
-I recomend the Alessandro Grussu's website with an interesting information about the loading process and processor timming for this goal. https://www.alessandrogrussu.it/tapir/tzxform120.html#MACHINFO
+I recommend Alessandro Grussu's website, since it contains interesting information about the loading process and processor timmings which are key for the goal: https://www.alessandrogrussu.it/tapir/tzxform120.html#MACHINFO

-Now, I'd like to show you how the signal generated from TAP file that Sinclair ZX Spectrum is able to understand.
-The mechanism to read the audio signal is based on squarewave peaks counting, using the Z80 clock timming, then:
+Now, I'd like to describe how is the signal generated from TAP file that a Sinclair ZX Spectrum would be able to understand.
+The mechanism to read the audio signal is based on squarewave peaks counting, using the Z80 clock timming.

-The sequence for ZS Spectrum, is always:
+The sequence for ZX Spectrum is always:
 + LEADER TONE + SYNC1 + DATA TONES + SYNC2 + SILENT

-<br>Where: LEADER TONE (2168 T-States) is two kind of length.
+<br>Where LEADER TONE (2168 T-States) can be one of two types according to its length:
-+ Large (x 8063 T-States) for typical "PROGRAM" block (BASIC)
++ Large (x 8063 T-States) for a typical "PROGRAM" block (BASIC)
-+ Short (x 3223 T-States) for typical "BYTE" block, Z80 machine code.</br>
++ Short (x 3223 T-States) for a typical "BYTE" block, Z80 machine code.</br>

 ![plot](./doc/squarewave_train.png)

-**What means T-State?**
+**What does T-State mean?**

-Well, this concept could be difficult to understando, but it's not far of reallity, as summarized full pulse (two peaks one to high and one to low) has a period equal to 2 x T-State time, where T-State = 1/3.5MHz = 0.28571 us, then for example: LARGE LEADER TONE.
+Well, this concept could be difficult to understand, but it's not far from reality, as summarized full pulse (two peaks, one to high and one to low) has a period equal to 2 x T-State time, where T-State = 1/3.5MHz = 0.28571 us, then for example: LARGE LEADER TONE.
 + LEADER TONE = 2168 x 8063 T-States = 17480584 T-States
 + 1 T-State = 1 / 3.5MHz = 0.28571 us = 0.00000028571 s
 + LEADER TONE duration = 17480584 x 0.00000028571 s = 4.98s

-**How many peaks has the LARGE LEADER TONE pulse train?**
+**How many peaks does the LARGE LEADER TONE pulse train have?**
-+ The pulse train has 2168 peaks in both cases but short leader tone has a different duration (3223 T-States) versus large leader tone (8063 T-States)
++ The pulse train has 2168 peaks in both cases, but short leader tone has a different duration (3223 T-States) versus large leader tone (8063 T-States)

 **What's the signal frequency?**
 + We know that LARGE LEADER TONE pulse train is 4.98s